mattrehbein/data_studio/code/05-project/DIARY_5.md

 https://www.washingtonpost.com/graphics/national/power-plants/?utm_term=.0a9a89b4f867

+TO MAKE MY ANIMATED SOLAR MAP:
+1. Re-do csv files to have them include on year only
+2. Create a map with each year's dots as a diff layer and make them each a diff, clearly distinct color (also lighten the gray, per MA's rec)
+3. Export map as pdf from QGIS and open in Ai
+4. Zoom out from map, select the artboard, open the artboard palette (from 'Window' dropdown) and select 'duplicate artboard'.
+Create a duplicate for each year we need.
+5. Name each artboard after the year; make it same you want to name the png file that you'll eventually export.
+6. Select by color and delete dots from maps as needed to make chronological.
+(Can lock artboards that you don't want to change if needed).
+7. Make all the dots orange.
+8. File --> Export --> Export as...
+(MA uses this as opp to 'for the web') --> In save window that pops up, select 'Use artboards' near the bottom; this will create a png file for each artboard.
+9. Google how to make an animated gif

 -HOW TO EXPORT TO PNG OR SOMETHING USEABLE IN MARYANNE'S TEMPLATE WITH QGIS:
 --> "New Print Layout" button (4th from the left on top of QGIS; it's in bet disk icon with green bit and the piece of paper with a wrench icon)
 	--> give it a title in first small pop up box and click OK --> in big window that pops up, select area for the image by clicking the 'add a new map to the layout' button (it's a piece of paper with green +, 6th from the top); with tht selected, start at top left of 'artboard' like layout and drag to define area (I just did the whole thing or close to it); when you let go from the click and drag, the image you're trying to export should appear
-			--> can use select (hand at top left) to manipulate the image as needed (zoom, move around, etc) --> from LAYOUT menu at the top dropdown, select 'Export as image' --> give it a name, navigate to where you want it, make sure it's type you want (png) and click save
+			--> can use select (hand at top left) to manipulate the image as needed (zoom, move around, etc) --> from LAYOUT menu at the top dropdown, select 'Export as image' --> give it a name, navigate to where you want it, make sure it's type you want (png) and click save (ALL THIS WORKS SAME FOR PDF, WHICH IS REALLY WHAT YOU WANT SO CAN STYLE IN Ai)